jsd4026/tableland-partners-copilot-grok/README.md

 Open [`docs/Setup-Mode-Instructions.md`](docs/Setup-Mode-Instructions.md).
 Copy everything inside the gray box, then paste it into your workspace settings under Custom Instructions and save.

 **Step 3.
 Attach the Guide.**
 Download [`docs/Guide.md`](docs/Guide.md) and upload it to your workspace's Files tab.
-This is the backup copy.
-Your Copilot fetches the latest version from this repo automatically at the start of every conversation, so the attached file only gets used if that fetch fails.
+Your Copilot fetches the latest version from this repo at the start of every conversation, compares dates with this attached copy, and uses whichever is newer.
+If the fetch fails entirely, the attached copy keeps everything working.

 **Step 4.
 Start Conversation 0.**
-Open a new conversation in the workspace, then paste the prompt from [`docs/conversation-0-prompt.md`](docs/conversation-0-prompt.md).
+Click the "+" next to the workspace name to open a new conversation, then paste the prompt from [`docs/conversation-0-prompt.md`](docs/conversation-0-prompt.md).
 The Copilot will ask you to rename the conversation, then begin discovery.

 That's it.
 From there the Copilot hands you each next prompt as you finish a phase.